jonathanan/SubdivisionRender/readme.txt

 -The shadow created after rendering the image sometimes overlaps part of the mesh.
  (you can comment out the shadowRender function in the rayRender() function under //FRONT VIEW
--I have implemented anti-aliasing by 2x2 supersampling.
+-I have attempted to implement anti-aliasing by 2x2 supersampling.